 You can also create your own Egg Drop Challenge at home.
 Get tips and a free printable planning sheet from Buggy and Buddy.

-Finally, gather up your craft sticks and create these Exploding Boomerangs (think “totally safe ninja stars”).
+Finally, gather your craft sticks and create these Exploding Boomerangs (think “totally safe ninja stars”).
 I Can Teach My Child walks you through the simple process.

-More Educational Activities for Kids
+More Educational Games for Kids

 And if you enjoyed the educational activities in this post, you might like these Kid Activities in a Jar ideas.